vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 345 commits since the previous release, including 145 fixes.
+More than 352 commits since the previous release, including 149 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sun Mar 22 03:45:15 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Tue Mar 24 03:41:14 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER